 From here you can create custom fields that help identify the user's profile.
 Therefore, it is essential that these are correctly identified for their best use.

-The types of Custom Fields that you can add are:
+The types of Custom fields you can add are:

-You can drag the Custom Fields to order them.
-Note that this is the order in which the fields will appear in the editing views and in the users profile.
+You can drag the Custom Fields to sort them.
+Note that this is the order in which fields will appear in edit views and in the user profile.

 All Custom Fields have certain standard properties:

 - Must be a unique response: It implies that the value must be unique for each user, preventing another equal value from being saved.

 - This is a required field: It implies that this value must be filled in when a user is modified or created, so that a user cannot be modified if this field does not have an associated value.
 In the event that the field is also visible and editable by users, this fields will appear on the registration form and will be required to create new users.